EtheaDev/SVGIconImageList/README.md

 Follow the [guide in Wiki section](https://github.com/EtheaDev/SVGIconImageList/wiki) to known how to use those components to modernize your Delphi VCL or FMX Windows applications scalable, colored and beautiful with few lines of code.

 ### RELEASE NOTES
+09 Nov 2023: version 4.1.1 (VCL+FMX)
+- Aligned To Skia4Delphi 6.0.0
+- Added FMX Components to all platform
+- Fixed Demos for Delphi 12

 03 Sep 2023: version 4.1.0 (VCL+FMX)
 - Aligned Image32 Library released on 03/09/2023
 - Fixed demo (removed "obsolete" SVGColor uses)